MaximeGer/node_flutter_jwt_starter/README.md

 # flutter_jwt_authentication

-A fullstack template to make a Flutter app linked to an API with a JWT authentication.
+A fullstack template to make a Flutter app linked to a NodeJS API with a JWT authentication.

 ## List of technologies used